 Service-Learning Internships in the Medicine of Compassion

-Thirty years of pioneering work in the human side of health care by the AiC team has produced a reliable methodology for teaching the art and practice of compassion.
+Thirty-five years of pioneering work in the human side of health care by the AiC team has produced a reliable methodology for teaching the art and practice of compassion.

 Adventures in Caring offers a one-year service-learning exploration of the human element in health care, for undergraduate students who are pursuing careers in the health professions.